sidorof/dbbase/docsrc/src/user_guide.rst

 User Guide
 ==========

-**dbbase** is a base implementation for creating SQLAlchemy models in a similar fashion to Flask-SQLAlchemy, but for use outside of the Flask environment.
+**DBBase** is a base implementation for creating SQLAlchemy models in a similar fashion to Flask-SQLAlchemy, but for use outside of the Flask environment.
 By using this it provides continuity to the code base, and maintains some the design advantages that Flask-SQLAlchemy implements.

-**dbbase** also embodies default serialization / deserialization services as part of the Model class to cut down on total coding.
+**DBBase** also embodies default serialization / deserialization services as part of the Model class to cut down on total coding.
 Since much of the purpose of serialization is the creation of JSON objects that are to be used by JavaScript, it also can automatically convert the keys to camelCase (and back) as well.

 ------------
 Introduction